When you hear “warehouse automation,” what do you think?

 “Some warehouses are fully automated, but most aren’t,” explains Tony.
 He gives an example:

-• “If you think about your fingers and hand, you know how to pick up an egg differently than a rubber ball.
-Getting that into an automated picking system is not impossible, but it’s hard,” he says.
+- “If you think about your hands and fingers, you know how to pick up an egg differently than a rubber ball.
+Getting that process into an automated picking system is not impossible, but it’s hard,” he says.

-Instead of automating every part of the fulfillment process, you may start by looking at the bottlenecks in your system and adding automation there.
-For example: if orders are stacked up and waiting to be packed and manifested, you could start by adding conveyors to move orders to packers or automated labelers to speed up the shipping.
+Instead of automating every part of the fulfillment process, start by identifying bottlenecks in your system and automating them.
+For example, if orders are accumulating and waiting to be packed and manifested, you could start by adding conveyors to move orders to packers or automated labelers to speed up shipping.

 “People’s business needs change.
 If we start with doing one part of a process, we can expand it to take on an additional task when that’s ready,” says Tony.
 “In many operations, automation grows with time.”